trishume/enfasten/Readme.md

     - [ ] SVG optimization
 - [ ] Generate service workers and set them up to preload and cache things for extra speed!

+## Where the heck did the name come from?

+It sounded like a word that would mean "to make fast".
+It also sounds like [Emscripten](https://github.com/kripken/emscripten) which is another project about making the web fast, although in a totally different and unrelated way.
+In my head I alternate between pronouncing it "En-fast-en" and "En-fassen".
+I also Googled it and it didn't look like it collided with anything too important.

 ## License

 This project is released under the Apache license and was written by [Tristan Hume](http://thume.ca/)